Minot State Beavers: History

 Minot State University athletics previously competed in the Dakota Athletic Conference (DAC) which was a part of the NAIA.
 The Minot State University Beavers won NAIA national championships in men's cross country in 2002 and 2003, the only team national championships in the school's history.

 In January 2011, MSU was admitted to the NSIC with the University of Sioux Falls, also transitioning from the NAIA to NCAA Division II.
-The two schools will join the conference for the 2012–13 academic year creating a 16-member conference split into two 8-member divisions.
+The two schools joined the conference during the 2012–13 academic year creating a 16-member conference split into two 8-member divisions.
 MSU will compete in the NSIC North Division, consisting of Bemidji State, U-Mary, Minnesota-Crookston, Minnesota-Duluth, MSU-Moorhead, Minot State, Northern State and St. Cloud State.

 In July 2012, the university became one of six universities to join the NCAA as full members, with official membership commencing on September 1, 2012.
 As part of the successful transition to the NCAA, Minot State will be eligible for postseason conference and NCAA postseason competition.